CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 3. Install **e(fx)clipse** plugin for Eclipse.
 (Proceed from step 2
 onwards on [this page](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious))
-4. Visit Eclipse Marketplace, search for and install **Buildship Gradle Integration** plugin.
+4. Visit Eclipse Marketplace in Eclipse, search for **Buildship Gradle Integration** plugin and install it.
 5. Also from Eclipse Marketplace, install **Checkstyle Plug-in** plugin.